coralproject/cay/README.md

 Packaging for production involves building the js and css files with `npm run build`.
 This will nuke and re-populate the `/dist` folder.
 After these files are copied to the server, a valid `config.json` file must live in the root of the directory from which the front-end assets are served.
 There is a `config.sample.json` in the `/public` directory for your reference.

+Replace the values in `config.json` with the hostnames for your specific development/deployment setup.

 #### Code of conduct
 Please be civil when discussing contributions to the Cay front end code and the Coral Project.
 If in doubt, please consult our [Code of Conduct](https://github.com/coralproject/reef/blob/master/CODE-OF-CONDUCT.md).